Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Minnesota has played eight games, with four wins against the spread.

-- This season, the Vikings have won against the spread in each of their three games as an underdog of 2 points or more.
+- The Vikings have been underdogs by 2.5 points or more two times this season and have covered the spread every time.

-- Minnesota's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Minnesota's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- Minnesota is 4-0 against the spread and 2-2 overall when the team records more than 25.1 points.
+- Minnesota is 4-0 against the spread and 2-2 overall in games when it scores more than 25.1 points.

-- Minnesota is 3-2 against the spread and 3-2 overall when the team amasses over 358.6 yards.
+- In games that Minnesota totals more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year the Vikings have five turnovers, five fewer than the Chargers have takeaways (10).
+- The Vikings have five giveaways this season, while the Chargers have 10 takeaways.

 Home and road insights

-- At home this season, Los Angeles has two wins against the spread and is 2-2 overall.
+- At home this year, Los Angeles has two wins against the spread and is 2-2 overall.

-- At home, as 2-point favorites or more, the Chargers have two wins ATS (2-2).
+- At home, the Chargers have two wins ATS (2-2) as 2.5-point favorites or greater.

-- Los Angeles has hit the over twice in four home games this season.
+- This year, in four home games, Los Angeles has gone over the total twice.

-- On the road, Minnesota is 3-1 against the spread, and 1-3 overall.
+- Minnesota is 3-1 against the spread, and 1-3 overall, on the road.

-- Away from home, the Vikings have one win ATS (1-1) as 2-point underdogs or more.
+- On the road, the Vikings are winless ATS (0-1) as 2.5-point underdogs or more.

 Powered by Data Skrive.